-The queue-limit command is supported only after you first configure a scheduling action, such as bandwidth, shape-average, or priority.
+The queue-limit command is supported only after you first configure a scheduling action, such as bandwidth, shape-average, or priority, except when you configure queue-limit in the class-default of an output policy map.

 You cannot configure more than two unique threshold values for WTD qualifiers (cos, dscp, precedence, or qos-group) in the queue-limit command.
 However, you can map any number of qualifiers to those thresholds.
 You can configure a third unique threshold value to set the maximum queue, using the queue-limit command with no qualifiers.